Forms

 Input controls are radio buttons, checkboxes, and toggle switches.
 For each of these, two styles are available: the default style and the long list style.
 For each input control, labels are needed to show what the input control refers to.

-Inside, apply a class to the input, such as input-checkbox, and for the label a class like label-checkbox.
+Inside, apply a class to the input, such as input-checkbox

 Default Style